dzikoysk/reposilite/reposilite-site/data/guides/integrations/archlinux.md

   1 to 3 once you have paru installed.

 **Pros:**
-- Easy to install AUR packages (not just reposilite)
+- Easy to install AUR packages (not just Reposilite)
-- Automaticaally updates reposilite just like `pacman` updates official packages.
+- Automaticaally updates Reposilite just like `pacman` updates official packages.

 **Cons:**